 The Five Grand Palaces of Seoul

-As the name would imply, you’d do well to start by checking out the Five Grand Palaces of Seoul.
-All five hail from the Joseon Dynasty, a prosperous era in Korean history lasting for just over five centuries starting in 1392.
+Need a primer?
+Start with the Five Grand Palaces of Seoul.
+All five hail from the Joseon Dynasty.
+Starting in 1392, this prosperous era in Korean history lasted for over five centuries.

-From getting gutted by fires to destruction by Japanese invaders, these palaces have endured a tumultuous history, making them all the more important to the history of Seoul and Korea.
-What you’ll see today among them are mostly reconstructions, but ones that remain surprisingly faithful to palaces’ original spirits.
+The palaces have endured a tumultuous history.
+From getting gutted by fires to destruction by Japanese invaders, they’ve seen it all.
+Their resilience had made them all the more important to the history of Seoul and South Korea.
+What you’ll see today are mostly reconstructions.
+But the renovations remain faithful to palaces’ original spirits.

 With just 24 hours in Seoul, you’d be hard-pressed to visit all five grand palaces and give them their due time.
-Over the course of a couple days though, you’ll have no problem experiencing them to their fullest while still having time to dig into many of the other top places to visit in Seoul.
+Over the course of a couple days though, you’ll have no problem experiencing them to their fullest.
+All the while, you’ll still have time to dig into many of the other top places to visit in Seoul.

 If you’ve only got time to visit one of the grand palaces, make it Gyeongbokgung Palace.
-This immense and historically-significant complex dates back to the twilight of the 14th century when King Taejo built it as his main royal seat.
+This immense complex is one of the country’s most historically-significant.
+It dates back to the twilight of the 14th century when King Taejo built it as his main royal seat.

-Gyeongbokgung, meaning “Palace Greatly Blessed by Heaven,” stood unchallenged for about two centuries until the Japanese ransacked it.
-The invaders left the palace in total ruin, and it wasn’t until the 1800s that efforts began to rebuild it.
+Gyeongbokgung means “Palace Greatly Blessed by Heaven.”
+It stood unchallenged for about two centuries until the Japanese ransacked it.
+The invaders left the palace in total ruin.
+It wasn’t until the 1800s that efforts began to rebuild it.

-Unfortunately, history was, once again, unkind to Gyeongbokgung Palace.
+Unfortunately, history was unkind to Gyeongbokgung Palace once again.
 In the early 20th century, the colonizing Japanese tore the palace to shreds for a second time.
-It stood in disrepair until the 1990s when the current ongoing restoration project launched to return Gyeongbokgung to its former glory.
+It stood in disrepair until the 1990s when the current ongoing restoration project launched.
+The restoration sought to return Gyeongbokgung to its former glory.

 So far, so good.

 Today, what you’ll find at Gyeongbokgung Palace is nothing short of spectacular—even if lacking in true authenticity.
-The grounds are the most impressive among all the palaces in Seoul with Bugaksan and Namsan looming in the background and keeping watch over Gyeongbokgung’s stunning gates, halls, pavilions, gardens and bridges.
+The grounds are the most impressive among all the palaces in Seoul.
+Bugaksan and Namsan loom in the background.
+They keep watch over Gyeongbokgung’s stunning gates, halls, pavilions, gardens and bridges.

-Besides the host of traditional Korean architecture & landscaping, Gyeongbokgung Palace is home to the National Palace Museum of Korea and the National Folk Museum.
-Both are among the top museums in Seoul and are must-visits for any traveller with a passing interest in Korean history & culture.
+Besides traditional Korean architecture & landscaping, Gyeongbokgung Palace is home to two museums.
+Both the National Palace Museum of Korea and the National Folk Museum call the palace home.
+They’re among the top museums in Seoul and must-visits for any traveller with a passing interest in Korean history & culture.

-For a slightly kitschy take on ancient Korean history, be sure to catch the Joseon-inspired changing-of-the-guard ceremony, setting off every hour starting at 10am and ending at 3pm.
+Want a slightly kitschy take on ancient Korean history?
+Be sure catch the Joseon-inspired changing-of-the-guard ceremony.
+It sets off every hour starting at 10am and ending at 3pm.

 - Opening Times: 9:00am to 6:00pm daily (closed Tuesdays)